ihanyong/ihanyong.github.io/_posts/tech/java-basic/AQS.md

      * to calling unparkSuccessor of head if it needs signal.)
      */
     private void doReleaseShared() {
-        /*
-         * Ensure that a release propagates, even if there are other
-         * in-progress acquires/releases.
-This proceeds in the usual
-         * way of trying to unparkSuccessor of head if it needs
-         * signal.
-But if it does not, status is set to PROPAGATE to
-         * ensure that upon release, propagation continues.
-         * Additionally, we must loop in case a new node is added
-         * while we are doing this.
-Also, unlike other uses of
-         * unparkSuccessor, we need to know if CAS to reset status
-         * fails, if so rechecking.
-         */
         for (;;) {
             Node h = head;
             if (h != null && h != tail) {